-Solutions to the retention of workforce within MCBH are currently undergoing analysis to determine if what MCBH is currently doing to promote workforce education and training is sufficient.
-The department plans to do this through exit interviews, stay interviews, and other similar methods.
 As mentioned in Criterion 5, MCBH is also committed to training staff in cultural competence and in offering culturally-relevant professional development opportunities to staff through such activities as the Annual Central Valley Latino Conference.
 Additionally, MCBH addresses staff requests for specific trainings on a regular basis.
-Additionally, staff are allowed, and encouraged, to expand the scope of service in which they specialize using methods that work for them on an individual basis as long as the impact to service delivery remains positive.
+Staff are allowed, and encouraged, to expand the scope of service in which they specialize using methods that work for them on an individual basis as long as the impact to service delivery remains positive.

-At this time, the County's technical assistance needs related to this Criterion are being met through a combination of work with Dr. Jei Africa; Dr. Beth Cohen, an organizational psychologist; the Central Regional WET Partnership; and the California Behavioral Health Directors' Association.
+At this time, the County's technical assistance needs related to this Criterion are being met through a combination of work with Dr. Beth Cohen, an organizational psychologist; the Central Regional WET Partnership; and the California Behavioral Health Directors' Association.